 Suffering an injury in a workplace accident is usually an unexpected incident.
 While most employees are aware of the potential dangers in the work environment, not all risks are obvious and apparent.
 Thus, employers are often expected to provide safety equipment and training to help prevent potential accidents in the workplace.
 Nonetheless, these incidents still occur, causing the need for injured workers to take time off from work to recover.

 Following a workplace accident, an injured worker is entitled to various benefits from the workers’ compensation system.
 This includes medical care and access to all reasonably necessary treatment to cure or relieve the effects of the injury.

-If you have suffered a temporary disability or other serious injury in a workplace accident, it is important to understand your rights and options.
-It is possible to seek workers' compensation benefits while you are unable to work and recovering from you injuries.
+If you have suffered a temporary disability or other serious injuries in a workplace accident, it is important to understand your rights and options.
+It is possible to seek workers’ compensation benefits while you are unable to work and recovering from your injuries.

 Source: Findlaw.com, “Workers’ Comp Benefits and Returning to Work,” accessed March 19, 2017